Wogrim/Cpp-Notes/README.md

 ### booleans

-booleans are true or false values, requiring boo
+booleans are true or false values
+- non-zero numbers can be implicitly cast to true, and zero is implicitly cast to false
+  - generally makes the code harder to read, recommend using an appropriate operator instead
 ```
 bool has_money = false;
-bool has_time = true;
+bool has_time = 5;
 ```

 the following operators work on booleans (and result in a boolean)